 When I launched my Restored 316 website, I was solely blogging in my business.

-Since that time, I launched my Marketing Template Shop for Creatives.
+Since that time, I launched my first digital shop.

 Running a digital product based business is NOTHING like running a service-based business.
 They are completely different.
 Two totally different ball games.